Residential Retreat - September 6 - 11, 2019

 This retreat will explore our bodies as a field for mindful curiosity and insight.
 Bodies are sensate experiences, sources of pleasure and pain, jumbles of perceptions, emotional echo chambers, and fields of concocting.
+The wisdom teachings of Buddhism play a key role in our inquiry by enabling us to refine mindfulness, relax into deeper concentration, and awaken compassion.
 Buddhist mindfulness practices start with body and help us uncover the realities of an embodied sense experience.
 Through awareness our sensitivity grows, and we discover kindness & compassion, as well as clarity & insight.

-This retreat will offer skillful means for living within our bodies more fully.
+Learning Intentions: Skillful means for living more fully within our bodies will be offered.
 Developing the first establishment of mindfulness (mindfulness of the body) will lead into the other three establishments (mindfulness of feeling tones, mind, and dhammas).
 Meditation exercises will explore balance, relaxation, comfort, and caring.
-The wisdom teachings of Buddhism play a key role in our inquiry.
-They enable us to refine mindfulness, relax into deeper concentration, and awaken compassion.

 Questions?
-Please contact the retreat registrar jsophie5atgmail.com
+Please contact the retreat registrar.